This Feta Sun-Dried Tomato Spread is an amazingly flavorful and easy appetizer worthy of any party or charcuterie board.

 Give it a try if you love sun-dried tomatoes, feta, and fresh Mediterranean-inspired flavors!

-Do you ever see strangers eating something good and lean over to ask them what they are eating?
+Do you ever see strangers eating something really good and lean over to ask them what they are eating?
 I am that weirdo that does this (well, at least before 2020 came around).

 We were at an outdoor concert one summer and saw the couple next to us pull out this amazing spread of food.
 One of them was this dip that I couldn't identify, so I *HAD* to ask what it was.